Just one tap: A guide to payWave and PayPass

 Of course, with every new technology there is a fear of the unknown.
 The Mozo team has researched this new way of purchasing to bring you the facts about Visa payWave and MasterCard PayPass credit cards.
 Here is the low-down:

 Think you're ready to choose your credit card?
-Compare below. - rates updated daily
+Compare below. - page last updated October 22, 2020

 CUA Low Rate Credit CardDetails

 Virgin Money Virgin Australia Velocity Flyer Card - Balance Transfer Offer